J.P. Morgan vs Chase

 Chase Investing vs Fidelity

 J.P.
-Morgan Investing uses the Chase Bank app, which includes many personal-finance features.
-Trading tools are limited and mostly basic.
+Morgan Investing uses the Chase Bank app, so there are many personal-finance features.
+Trading is on the slim side with basic tools.

 Winner: Schwab